Close

 The MA in Spatial Justice can be taken either full time (1 year, MHN66) or part-time (2 years, MHN67).
 For the part time programme (MHN67) please go click here.

-Students should normally have earned a 2.1 or above in Geography (either subject degree in Geography or overall) or related disciplines.
+Students should normally have earned a 2.1 or above (NFQ Level 8 or equivalent honours degree) in Geography (either subject degree in Geography or overall) or related disciplines.
 A personal statement is required so the Director can give consideration to applicants with relevant academic, work or professional experience if coming from a different background than the social sciences and/or if earned a 2.2 mark.

 Minimum English language requirements: